Hong Kong leader warns city in a 'very dangerous situation' | DW | 05.08.2019

 According to organizers, at least 14,000 people from more than 20 sectors have participated in the strike.
 Many protesters wore masks to hide their identities for fear of reprisal.

-They demanded Lam's resignation, a permanent withdrawal of the extradition bill, the right to select leaders, and an independent inquiry into police tactics and the release of arrested protesters.
+They demanded Lam's resignation, a permanent withdrawal of the extradition bill, the right to select leaders, an independent inquiry into police tactics, and the release of arrested protesters.

 Read more: Opinion: Hong Kong and the broken promise